AfrikaBurn: Culture

 As a regional Burning Man event, AfrikaBurn adheres to the ten principles of Burning Man and added another in 2014.
 Among these guiding principles are the Leave No Trace philosophy, radical self-expression and self-reliance, and communal effort.
 The 11th principle, 'Each One Teach One', was added to encourage the sharing of knowledge throughout the community, in order to ensure the uptake of culture matches the growth in numbers.
-Money is not allowed on the camping site of the event since nothing is for sale, if people need something they either trade it with something else or simply ask for it and thereby employing a gift economy.
+The event has a gift economy, which means nothing is for sale or exchange.

 In April 2019, the content of the Radical Inclusion principle was modified to "address [...] systemic injustice".
 An "inclusivity guide" was added with information on "racism, micro-aggressions, white privilege and fragility".

 Pets are not allowed at the event.
 This is due to concerns for the safety of both the animals (loud noises and an inhospitable environment), and the participants.
 In addition, fireworks, flares and fire lanterns are not permitted.

 Theme camps are one of the key components of vibrant regional Burning Man events.
 Theme camps are established by participants to enhance the experience for all participants.

-Major theme camps from the last few years include "Alienz Coffee Shop", "BeDazzled", "Birthday Suits", "Burning Mail", "Camp Anvil", "Camp High Tea", "Camp Skaduwee", "Desert Magic", "Flow Arts Commune", "Fractal Chill Ethiopian Coffee House", "Love All Tennis", "Magical Mystery Mob", "New Beginnings", "Camp Now!", "Rust 'n Dust", "Smokescreen", "Space Cowboys", "State of Bliss", "Sunset Oasis", "The Emperor's New Theme Camp", "The Friend Zone", "The Grease Monkeys", "The Pancake People", "The Purple Spanking Booth", "The Steampunk Saloon", "The Tankwa Town Library", "The Theatre of Playful Banter", "The Vuvustasie", "The Wild Ass Saloon" and "WeR1 Soulstice".
+Major theme camps from the last few years include "Alienz Coffee Shop", "BeDazzled", "Birthday Suits", "Burning Mail", "Camp Anvil", "Camp High Tea", "Camp Skaduwee", "Desert Magic", "Flow Arts Commune", "Fractal Chill Ethiopian Coffee House", "Love All Tennis", "Magical Mystery Mob", "New Beginnings", "Camp Now!", "Rust 'n Dust", "Smokescreen", "Space Cowboys", "State of Bliss", "Sunset Oasis", "The Emperor's New Theme Camp", "The Friend Zone", "The Grease Monkeys", "The Pancake People", "The Purple Spanking Booth", "The Steampunk Saloon", "The Tankwa Town Library", "The Theatre of Playful Banter", "The Vuvustasie", "The Wild Ass Saloon", "Vagabonds" and "WeR1 Soulstice".
 Each year, the number of Theme Camps grows in line with the increase in numbers.

 "MOOP", or Matter Out Of Place, is the term for litter.
 Reducing and removing MOOP is part of the Leave No Trace philosophy.

 AfrikaBurn also has its own community radio station, Radio Free Tankwa that originated from a theme camp (Radio ARRR).
 That broadcasts throughout the year online.

+Desert Mutant Vehicles

+These mobile art pieces consist of motorised vessels whether it be cars, bikes, couches, bars, creatures or boomboxes, amongst other things.
+In order for an application to be approved, the vessel has to be significantly modified and must receive a licence from the Department of Mutant Vehicles (the DMV).
+The same rules apply to e-Bike, scooters, trikes and tuk tuks with over 400 Watts of power.
+Safety is of the utmost importance and there are several regulations in place to ensure a safe experience for everyone.